roryprimrose/roryprimrose.github.io/_posts/2011-03-31-beware-of-lifetime-manager-policy-locks-in-unity.md

 The GetValue method obtains a lock for the current thread and only releases it if a non-null value is held by the lifetime manager.
 This logic becomes a big issue if the lifetime manager holds a null value and two different threads call GetValue.
 I would like to know why this behaviour is there as it is intentional according to the documentation of the function.

 This is what is happening in my service.
 In the profiling above you can see that the lifetime manager is getting called from my [Unity extension for disposing build trees][2].
-While the extension is not doing anything wrong, it can handle this scenario by using a timeout on obtaining a value from the lifetime manager.
+While the extension is not doing anything wrong, it can handle this scenario by using a timeout on obtaining a value from the lifetime manager.{% highlight csharp linenos %}

-    private static Object GetLifetimePolicyValue(ILifetimePolicy lifetimeManager)
+private static Object GetLifetimePolicyValue(ILifetimePolicy lifetimeManager) {
-    {
     if (lifetimeManager is IRequiresRecovery)
     {
         // There may be a lock around this policy where a null value will result in an indefinite lock held by another thread
-            // We need to use another thread to access this item so that we can get around the lock using a timeout Task<Object&gt; readPolicyTask = new Task<Object&gt;(lifetimeManager.GetValue);
+        // We need to use another thread to access this item so that we can get around the lock using a timeout Task<Object> readPolicyTask = new Task<Object>(lifetimeManager.GetValue);

         readPolicyTask.Start();

         Boolean taskCompleted = readPolicyTask.Wait(10);

         if (taskCompleted == false)
         {
             return null;
         }

         return readPolicyTask.Result;
     }

     return lifetimeManager.GetValue();
+}
-    }{% endhighlight %}
+{% endhighlight %}

 This implementation is not ideal, but it is unfortunately the only way to handle this case as there is no way to determine whether another thread has a lock on the lifetime manager.